 Installation Notification and Warning Systems (INWS) may be activated independently or in conjunction with the NTAS Alerts.
 INWS include: Giant Voice (outdoor speakers), indoor speaker systems, telephone alert systems, and desktop alerts to name a few.
 Check with your installation on the method(s) typically used to warn and notify people of potential events.

 Conditions Force Protection Conditions (FPCONs) initiate various tasks that increasingly restrict movement and require more stringent security and identification checks throughout the installation and of individuals.
-FPCON-"Normal" is the least stringent within the system and is used day-to-day when no threats exist and escalates through FPCON Levels; Alpha, Beta, Charlie and Delta, with Delta being the highest FPCON Level where the base is virtually locked down with no movement other than Security Forces and emergency responders allowed.
+FPCON-"Normal" is the least stringent within the system and is used day-to-day when no threats exist and escalates through FPCON Levels; Alpha, Bravo, Charlie and Delta, with Delta being the highest FPCON Level where the base is virtually locked down with no movement other than Security Forces and emergency responders allowed.
 FPCONs are normally broadcast through various mass notification systems and posted at entry control points.
 NTAS Alerts will be issued through state, local and tribal partners, the news media and directly to the public via the following channels:

 The public can also expect to see alerts in places, both public and private, such as transit hubs, airports and government buildings.

 To find out more about the NTAS, visit the official DHS NTAS webpage.